How to get builder quotes

 Choosing

-You choose based on whatever matters most to you: price, scope, communication style, the conversation on the visit, the builder's track record on similar projects.
-Sixty per cent of customers don't choose the lowest quote.
+You choose based on whatever matters most to you: price, scope, communication style, the conversation at the assessment, the builder’s track record on similar projects.
+Sixty per cent of customers don’t choose the lowest quote.

 You have time.
 There’s no pressure to decide on the day.
 If you want to talk to a builder again, that’s fine.
 If you want to ask for a revised quote on a different scope, that’s also fine — though scope changes can take a few days to come back through.